redlibrarian/redlibrarian.github.io/_posts/2020-09-13-boycott-strike-factory.markdown

 "vacation") & public statement of support for employees who choose to take part in the action.
 Don't get to mix and match."

-The issue here really is that both the university and the academic benefit from calling the Scholar's Strike a strike.
+The issue here really is that both the university and the academics benefit from calling the Scholar's Strike a strike.
 The university because it can appear to be supporting a radical social movement for Equity, Diversity, and Inclusion, and thus on the right side of history;